 Despite regular maintenance, modern safety and access requirements led to the closure of the theatre in 2009.

 To celebrate the re-opening of the theatre, Bradfield held a Gala Performance on 10 May 2014.
-The event was hosted by Old Bradfieldians Mark Nicholas (Television Presenter), Claudia Harrison (Actress) and Jonny Saunders (Radio Presenter and Housemaster), and included performances from pupils past, and present.
+The event was hosted by Old Bradfieldians Mark Nicholas (Television Presenter), Claudia Harrison (Actor) and Jonny Saunders (Radio Presenter and Housemaster), and included performances from pupils past, and present.